endojs/endo/packages/ses/docs/source/draft-standalone-spec.rst

 variable bindings defined by the above, i.e., without ``Intl`` by default, with ``Realm`` (see below), without ``eval``, without ``Function``, without anything outside the EcmaScript 2018 spec, and with ``BigInt``.
-We define the *shared primordials* as all the objects transitively reachable from the shared globals.
-Note that no global objects or evaluators are reachable from the shared primordials.
+We define the *shared intrinsics* as all the objects transitively reachable from the shared globals.
+Note that no global objects or evaluators are reachable from the shared intrinsics.

 Additions
 ---------